VaibhavSaran/CSE-587-PROJECT-LAPTRACK/README.md

 <br/>

 >The backend application is developed using Flask to support CRUD operations.

->PostgreSQL Database is used along with pyspark
+>PostgreSQL Database is used along with pyspark.

 >Front-end is written in ReactJS.

 >The entire application is dockerised.

 <b>3.</b> Implemented a content based recommendation system
 <br/>

->A content based recommendation system was implemented using TfidfVectorizer and cosine similarity using the sklearn library
+>A content based recommendation system was implemented using TfidfVectorizer and cosine similarity using the sklearn library.

->The recommendation engine recommends similar laptops to users
+>The recommendation engine recommends similar laptops to users.

 <b>4.</b> Trained and deployed ML models for price predictions
 <br/>
 >Multiple ML models were trained and tested on the clean data to accurately predict price of laptops based on laptop specifications.

 >XGBoost and GBDT were ampngst the top performers and hence were pickled along with required scalers and encoders.

 >The application reads admin user input and feeds it to the trained models and predicts the price based off the specifications of the laptop.

 ## Directory Structure